SmithB/surfaceChange/README.md

 ### Output file formats

-ATL14_rr_c1c2_100m_rel_vv.nc    where rr is the region, c1 is beginning cycle, c2 is ending cycle, rel is release and vv is version
+ATL14_rr_c1c2_100m_rel_vv.nc    where rr is the region, c1 is beginning cycle, c2 is ending cycle, rel is release and vv is version.
 ATL15_rr_c1c2_xxkm_rel_vv.nc    where xx indicates grid spacing in km.
 Currently there are four output files including 1, 10, 20, 40km grid spacing.

 ### Size estimates of output files